What Gluten Free Sage is all about:

 Another one of the most physically fit people I’ve ever known was my friend Big Bill, who was bigger than life.
 In addition to being peaceful and kind, Big Bill was the most in shape 80-year-old I’ve ever seen!
 At the age of 80, he rode his bike through Texas from Houston to Austin and loved every second of it.
 Biking was his sport.
 How did he do it?
 I think the secret is he loved it.
 He loved being outside and making the world his gym.

 Being strong will open your world to your athletic side, the activist in you, or even your inner artist.
-I began writing poetry on my journey and now have two illustrated poetry books Sage Words and Sage Spirit that I self-published within the past year, with a third illustrated children’s poetry book coming out August 2017.
-It opened my world once I could focus on something other than health.
+I began writing poetry on my journey and now have two illustrated poetry books Sage Words and Sage Spirit that I self-published in 2016 and 2017, and a newly released children’s poetry and picture book White Wild Indigo.
+This opened up my world once I could focus on something other than health.